hubverse-org/hubDocs/docs/source/user-guide/software.md

 ## [`hubUtils`](https://infectious-disease-modeling-hubs.github.io/hubUtils/)

-The goal of `hubUtils` is to provide a set of utility functions for downloading, plotting, and scoring forecast and truth data from Infectious Disease Modeling Hubs.
+The goal of `hubUtils` is to provide a set of utility functions for downloading, plotting, and scoring models (e.g., forecasts) and truth data from Infectious Disease Modeling Hubs.
 You can find instructions to download and use the package [here](https://infectious-disease-modeling-hubs.github.io/hubUtils/).

 ## [`hubEnsembles`](https://github.com/Infectious-Disease-Modeling-Hubs/hubEnsembles)